 Car & Motorcycle

-Morocco is a country made for touring, and offers freedom to explore the more unusual routes in your own time.
+Morocco is a country made for driving and offers freedom to explore the more unusual routes in your own time.

 Daylight driving is generally no problem and not too stressful, though Moroccan drivers often need to be treated with caution and safe distances.